robotology/tool-affordances/README.md

 A diagram of the described learning schema can be observed below:
 ![learnSchema](/toolAffCycle_noToolSel.png)

-Moreover, it provides the motor and managing modules to run the tool use demo:
+Moreover, it provides the motor and managing modules to run the tool use demo (click image to see video on Youtube):
 [![tool use demo video](/tool_use_vidprof.png)](https://www.youtube.com/watch?v=_SBOM_jAWMQ)

 ## Theoretical background